 Baby K’tan Original: A quick overview

-The Baby K’tan Original (check price on Amazon) is a popular choice among moms because it offers a nice variety of size options.
-With sizes ranging from XXS – XL, parents are able to find an ideal fit for their body, which is an essential part of wearing your baby ergonomically.
+The Baby K’tan Original (check price on Amazon) is a popular choice because it offers a great variety of size options.
+Ranging from XXS – XL, parents can find an ideal fit for their body, essential when it comes to wearing your baby ergonomically.

-- The range of sizes ensures you’re getting the best possible fit for your body
+- The range of sizes ensures you have the best possible fit for your body

-- The unique double loop and sash design makes wearing easy, no struggling with a longer wrap
+- The unique double loop and sash design makes wearing easy, without struggling with a longer wrap

-- Offers front-outward facing carry, which moms and babies often prefer as baby gets bigger
+- Offers front outward-facing carry, which moms and babies often prefer as baby grows bigger

 - Choosing one size means it’s hard to share the carrier between parents and other caregivers

-- Sizes can run a little small, so be sure to choose the larger option if you’re not sure
+- Sizes can run a little small, so be sure to choose a larger option if you’re not sure

 - Very tall or short wearers may have difficulty with the sizing

 - Wide range of sizes: Carrying your baby with a wrap that fits your body well is essential to both your baby’s safety and your comfort.
 The Baby K’tan Original wrap is available in six sizes, from XXS to XL.
-This means most parents can find a carrier that fits them comfortably that’s easy to use and feels right every time instead of having to find the sweet spot with a longer fabric wrap.
+This means most parents can find a carrier that fits them comfortably, that’s easy to use, and feels right every time instead of having to find that sweet spot with a longer fabric wrap.

-- Easy to use design: The double loop and sash design of this wrap makes it a lot easier to learn than a long fabric wrap.
+- Easy to use design: The double loop and sash design of this wrap makes it a lot easier to master than a long fabric wrap.
 It still takes time to figure out, but the way the Baby K’tan is designed does a lot of the work for you by making the process more efficient.
-The manufacturer’s website offers videos showing how to put on the carrier and wear your baby in every carrying position, making life even easier for parents.
+The manufacturer’s website offers videos showing how to put the carrier on and wear your baby in every carrying position.

-- Offers front outward facing carry: As your baby gets bigger, the front outward facing carry position is important – baby wants to interact with the world around them, and when they can’t, they’ll pull your hair, grab your earrings and generally let you know.
-The Baby K’tan original accommodates the front outward facing carry position, which is something a lot of longer wraps can not do safely.
-This gives bigger babies the freedom to see what’s going on and can the wearer’s life much easier.
+- Offers front outward-facing carry: As your baby gets bigger, the front outward-facing carry position is important — baby wants to interact with the world around them, and, when they can’t, they’ll pull your hair, grab your earrings and generally let you know!
+The Baby K’tan Original accommodates the front outward-facing carry position, which is something a lot of longer wraps can’t do safely.
+This gives larger babies the freedom to see what’s going on and makes the wearer’s life much easier.

 - Stores easily and neatly: No matter what size Baby K’tan Original you have, it’s easy to store the wrap in the convertible carry bag.
-The bag doubles as the wrap’s waist support sash, so you’re never carrying around extra pieces you might lose.
-When the wrap goes back into its storage bag, it’s secure and compact – most large diaper bags and purses have plenty of room for it.
+The bag doubles as the wrap’s waist support sash, so you’re never carrying around extra pieces you could lose.
+When the wrap returns into its storage bag, it’s secure and compact — while most large diaper bags and purses find plenty of room for it.